MorganJBradford/animal-shelter/README.md

 ## Description

-_This website display some information about Pet Protectors Animal Shelter, species they care for, and animals available for fostering._
+_This website displays some information about Pet Protectors Animal Shelter, species they care for, and animals available for fostering._

 ## Setup/Installation Requirements

 1. _Download this repository from GitHub_
 2. _Open the top directory_
-3. _Open [animal-shelter.html](animal-shelter.html) with your favorite web browser._
+3. _Open [index.html](index.html) with your favorite web browser._

 ## Known Bugs

-* _No known issues_
+* _No known bugs_
-* _Contact us via email if you find any issues_
+* _Contact us via our emails below if you find any bugs_

 ## License